noxify/servicemanager-vscode-extension/README.md

 # service-manager-vscode README

-This is the README for your extension "service-manager-vscode".
+This is the README for your extension "servicemanager-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features